SimpleBookRental/backend/memory-bank/progress.md

 - Payment processing with fee calculation and transaction handling
 - Reporting and analytics system with popular books, revenue, and overdue tracking
 - IP-based rate limiting system for API protection
+- OpenAPI/Swagger documentation implemented with annotations for all handlers
+  - Detailed endpoint documentation with request/response models
+  - Example values for all model properties
+  - Authentication requirements specified for each endpoint
+  - Makefile commands for easy generation and updating

 ## What's Left to Build
 - API endpoints integration testing